Welcome to today's edition of the Rush 24-7 podcast.

 But second, there's a very practical impediment.

-And people, I don't think understand it.
+And people, I don't think, understand it.

-FISA court is not a robber stamp.
+The other problem is FISA court is not a rubber stamp.

 I've got to stop you short here, David, because we are pushing up against the break.

-I don't want you to miss the last comment that uh my guest David Rigg Rivkin had to offer, and that was in response to the question with regard to the domestic spying conducted by the Bush administration, why not just go and get a quote order?
+And that was, in response to the question with regard to the domestic spying conducted by the Bush administration, why not just go and get a court order?

-He said, Look, some of these might be turned down.
+He said, look, some of these might be turned down.

 And he's right about that.